pikelet-lang/pikelet/book/README.md

 Highlight.js can be [hard to extend][mdbook-custom-highlighting-issue], so we've had to make a [custom fork][highlightjs-fork] that supports Pikelet syntax.
-For better our worse, we've included this as a submodule as a temporary solution.
+For better or worse, we've included this as a submodule as a temporary solution.
 To build this, we've included a handy script:

 ```sh